kubeshop/testkube/docs/custom-executor.md

 ### Add Executor to Kubtest

-Last thing which need to be done is to create binding for your executor to some type We've defined `curl/test` type above so let's bind this type so kubtest would be aware of it.
+Last thing which needs to be done is to create binding for your executor to some type We've defined `curl/test` type above so let's bind this type so kubtest would be aware of it.
 To do this we need to create new Executor Custom Resource